smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting Microphone Audio/index.md

 Audio capture can be ended four ways:

 1. The audio pass thru has timed out.
-    * If the audio pass thru has proceeded longer than the requested timeout duration, this request will be ended with a `resultCode` of `SUCCESS`.
-You should handle the audio pass thru though it was successful.
+    * If the audio pass thru surpasses the timeout duration, this request will be ended with a `resultCode` of `SUCCESS`.
+You should handle the audio pass thru as though it was successful.
-2. The audio pass thru was closed due to user pressing "Cancel".
+2. The audio pass thru was closed due to user pressing "Cancel" (or other head-unit provided cancellation button).
     * If the audio pass thru was displayed, and the user pressed the "Cancel" button, you will receive a `resultCode` of `ABORTED`.
 You should ignore the audio pass thru.
-3. The audio pass thru was closed due to user pressing "Done".
+3. The audio pass thru was closed due to user pressing "Done" (or other head-unit provided completion button).
     * If the audio pass thru was displayed and the user pressed the "Done" button, you will receive a `resultCode` of `SUCCESS`.
 You should handle the audio pass thru as though it was successful.
-4. The audio pass thru was ended due to the developer ending the request.
+4. The audio pass thru was ended due to a request from the app for it to end.
     * If the audio pass thru was displayed, but you have established on your own that you no longer need to capture audio data, you can send an @![iOS]`SDLEndAudioPassThru`!@@![android,javaSE,javaEE,javascript]`EndAudioPassThru`!@ RPC.
 You will receive a `resultCode` of `SUCCESS`, and should handle the audio pass thru as though it was successful.

 ### Manually Stopping Audio Capture